 Public-private partnerships can improve safety, efficiency, and quality of life.
 For example, coordinated efforts such as establishing loading zones for ride-share vehicles and taxis and using dedicated shuttles are ways to get people home safely.

-This approach is supported by research in reducing alcohol related harm.
+A Safe Night Out is supported by research in reducing alcohol related harm.
 The clearest indication of effectiveness resulted from multi-component programs such as ours.
 Find more information in: Reducing Harm in Drinking Environments - Evidence and Practice in Europe (2010) by Karen Hughes, Lindsay Furness, Lisa Jones and Mark A Bellis - Centre for Public Health - WHO Collaborating Centre for Violence Prevention.